thuyanduong/nextjs-pusher-chatroom/developer_setup.md

 `annduong=# CREATE DATABASE chatroomapp;`

 - Your postgres connection URL will be the following format: `postgres://[user]:[password]@localhost:[port]/chatroomapp`
-- Add this URL to your `.env` file as well as as SSL version of the URL.
+- Add this URL to both postgres variables in your `.env` file.
 See below for an example:

 ```
 "POSTGRES_PRISMA_URL="postgres://user:password@localhost:5432/chatroomapp"
-"POSTGRES_URL_NON_POOLING"="postgres://user:password@localhost:5432/chatroomapp?sslmode=require"
+"POSTGRES_URL_NON_POOLING"="postgres://user:password@localhost:5432/chatroomapp"
 ```

 - In your terminal, run `npx prisma db push`.